 Allium cepa ascalonicum, or shallot, is a common bulb found in French cuisine that tastes like a milder version of an onion with a hint of garlic.
-Shallots contain potassium and vitamins A, B-6 and C and grow easily in the kitchen garden, either by seed or more often grown from sets.
-Like the garlic, each shallot bulb yields a cluster of 10 or more bulbs.
-Pricey in the grocery store, planting your own shallot sets is a cost effective way to enjoy the alliums for many years to come.
+Shallots contain potassium and vitamins A, B-6, and C, and grow easily in the kitchen garden, either by seed or more often grown from sets.
+Like garlic, each shallot bulb yields a cluster of 10 or more bulbs.
+Shallots are pricey in the grocery store, so planting your own shallot sets is a cost-effective way to enjoy the alliums for many years to come.
 Okay, so what are shallot sets?
 Keep reading to learn about shallot set growing.

 What are Shallot Sets?

 When planting shallot sets, consider that shallots are classified into two groups: pear-shaped (the French type) and round.
-The color of each variety will run from white to purple with the flavor varying depending on type of shallot set, weather and growing conditions.
+The color of each variety will run from white to purple with the flavor varying depending on the type of shallot set, weather, and growing conditions.

 A shallot set is a grouping of small individual shallot bulbs generally purchased from a nursery.
-A 1-pound shallot set is enough to plant a 20-foot row, although the number of bulbs will vary.
-This 1-pound shallot set will yield 10-15 times as many mature shallots.
+A 1-pound (.5 kg.) shallot set is enough to plant a 20-foot (6 m.) row, although the number of bulbs will vary.
+This 1-pound (.5 kg.) shallot set will yield 10-15 times as many mature shallots.

 How to Grow Shallot Sets

 To plant shallot sets, separate the bulbs and plant individually in fall, four to six weeks prior to the first freeze.
 Shallot sets may also be planted in the spring two weeks before the last frost.
-Fall shallots will be larger and ready two to four weeks earlier than spring planted sets.
+Fall shallots will be larger and ready two to four weeks earlier than sets planted in spring.

 Before planting the shallot set, prepare the garden as you would for onions or garlic by creating a well draining raised bed amended with compost.
 Plant the shallot sets in full sun, and in soil with a neutral pH.
-Akin to onions, shallots are shallow rooted so the soil should be kept evenly moist and weeded.
+Akin to onions, shallots are shallowly rooted, so the soil should be kept evenly moist and weeded.

 How Deep Do You Plant Shallot Sets?

 Given that these alliums have short root systems, the next question pertaining to root depth is crucial.
 Plant the shallot sets 6-8 inches apart and 1 inch deep.
-Both the round and French type of shallot will produce 1-2 inch bulbs and should be fed with 1 pound of a 5-5-5 fertilizer per 10 foot row.
-If temps in your region drop below 0 F. (-18 C.), cover the fall planted shallots after the first freeze with 6 inches of hay or straw.
+Both the round and French type of shallot will produce 1-2 inch (2.5-5 cm.) bulbs and should be fed with 1 pound (.5 kg.) of a 5-5-5 fertilizer per 10-foot (3 m.) row.
+If temps in your region drop below 0 F. (-18 C.), cover the fall planted shallots after the first freeze with 6 inches (15 cm.) of hay or straw.

-Remove the mulch in the spring when new growth appears and side dress with a 1-2-1 ratio fertilizer in the amount of 1 cup per 10 foot row.
+Remove the mulch in the spring when new growth appears and side dress with a 1-2-1 ratio fertilizer in the amount of 1 cup per 10-foot (3 m.) row.